thclough/endangered_db/README.md

 ### 4,1) Database Design and Construction

-The database enhances CITES data (found in the trade table) through attaching relevant information on the traded animals/plant and importing/exporting/origin countries.
+The database enhances CITES data (found in the trade table) by attaching relevant information on the traded animals/plant and importing/exporting/origin countries.

 The "taxon" table lists taxa information (kingdom to species) for each taxa in the trade table.
 Addtionally, Red List conservation status by year on certain taxa is listed in the "historical_status" table.

 The country table creates a country_id for each CITES country and serves to connect trades in the "trade" table with relevant country statistics (namely GDP and population).
 The "gdp" and "population" tables provided yearly data for countries/regions from World Bank Open Data.
 Most World Bank countries align with CITES countries.
 Notably, regions do not align.
-For example, the CITES incldued data for the region "Asia" while the World Bank does not.
+For example, the CITES included data for the region "Asia" while the World Bank does not.

 Upon close inspection, one can see that the "taxon" table is not very normalized.
-Taxon data is heirarchical and therefore has many depedencies.
-It is not worth the effort to normalize the table by separating out each level of taxonomy to its own table.
-Joining such tables for later analysis would be tedious and unneccessary.
+Taxon data is hierarchical and therefore has many dependencies.
+It is not worth the effort to normalize the table by breaking out each level of taxonomy to its own table.
+Joining such tables for later analysis would be tedious and unnecessary.

 ![ER](https://github.com/thclough/endangered_db/blob/main/readme_images/er.png)